liferay/lexicon-site/src/pages/docs/patterns/stickers.md

 ![sticker 48x rounded](../../../images/Sticker48.jpg)

-Use it in sites to identify the user in a blog entry or article.
-Only rounded.
+Use the 48px size sticker to identify the user in a blog entry or article in sites.
+This size is only rounded.

 ![metrics for sticker 48x rounded](../../../images/Sticker48Metrics.jpg)

 ### Colors
-Stickers can have any possible color.
+Stickers can be any color.
-There default color for stickers is: Main Lighten 28% desat 5%, that corresponds to #6B6C7E
+The default color for stickers is #6B6C7E, which corresponds to Main Lighten 28% desat 5%.

 ![sticker default colors](../../../images/StickerColors.jpg)